-If Refugee Cash Assistance benefits are terminated due to increased earnings, and the client is also a recipient of RMA, the refugee shall continue to receive RMA until he/she reaches the end of his/her eligibility period for Refugee Medical Assistance.
+If RCA benefits are terminated due to increased earnings, and the refugee is also a recipient of RMA, the client shall continue to receive RMA until they reach the end of their eligibility time period.
 In cases where a refugee obtains private medical coverage, any payment of RMA for that individual must be reduced by the amount of the third-party payment.